New Hampshire Health Insurance: 2021 Coverage Guide

 New Hampshire State Health System Ranking

-- New Hampshire: Overall Performance: Worse than Average
+- New Hampshire: Overall Performance: Below U.S. Average

-- New Hampshire: Avoidable Hospital Use & Cost: 18
+- New Hampshire: Avoidable Hospital Use and Cost: 26

 - New Hampshire: Health Care Disparities: 38

 The people of New Hampshire have different kinds of health insurance while some New Hampshire residents are not insured at all.
 See the breakdown below: